Course overview:

 - Credentialed veterinary technician OR successful completion of a 2-year veterinary technician program OR veterinary assistant with at least 5 years experience in a small animal veterinary clinical setting.

-- Completion of the TCVM for Vet Techs course.
+- Completion of the TCVM for Vet Techs course OR equivalent.

 Curriculum